 The topic that I’m going to discuss in this tutorial was part of a full hour workshop on budgeting and forecasting in Power BI during an Enterprise DNA Learning Summit.
+You may watch the full video of this tutorial at the bottom of this blog.

 This tutorial focuses on how we calculate and highlight the differences between cumulative sales and cumulative budgets up to a certain date only.